dwheelerau/docker-guide/README.md

 #                        Number of pixels to expand boxes by (defaults to 0)
 ```

-Now can use the above information to run megadetector so that it will (see above output for all command line options):
+Now we can use the above information to run megadetector so that it will (see above output for all command line options):
-a) processes all images (and sub-folders via `--recursive`) in the directory called `TP`
+a) processes all images (and sub-folders via `--recursive`) in the directory called `camera1`
 b) creates output directory called `testing` containing images with boundary boxes around animal detections
 c) only draws boxes when detection probability is greater than 20%

-You need to modify the `--image_dir` to target the directory with your iamges, in this case I am processing
+You need to modify the `--image_dir` to target the directory with your images, in this case I am processing
 images in the `camera1` directory.

 **Note:** If you don't have a GPU (graphics card), then don't include the `--gpus all` part.